thinktecture/relayserver/Documentation/en/3-installation.md

 ![2-relayserver-download.png](./assets/2-relayserver-download.png)

-The Zip can be unpacked in the folder provided for the RelayServer.
+The Zip package can be unpacked in the folder provided for the RelayServer.
 The folder must now be assigned rights for the Network Service via Windows Explorer / Properties Full Control.
 This is necessary for RelayServer to be started in this folder as a Windows service.

-In a command line window with administrator rights, you are now transferred to the created folder and the RelayServer is installed as a Windows service:
+In a command line window with administrator rights, change to the created folder and install the RelayServer as a Windows service using the following command:

 ```
 Thinktecture.Relay.Server.exe install
 ```

-If desired, the Windows Service Name as well as the Windows Service Display Name can be customized by parameter:
+If desired, the Windows Service Name as well as the Windows Service Display Name can be customized by additional, optional command line arguments:

 ```
 -servicename=ServiceName
 -displayname=DisplayName
 ```

 By default, the installation routine uses the name "TTRelayServer."
-The installation uses the RelayServer service to start automatically when Windows starts.
+The installation configures the RelayServer service to start automatically when Windows starts.

 Before the first start of the currently installed RelayServer should be configured appropriately.
 Please refer to the next sections.